taocpp/PEGTL/doc/Rule-Reference.md

 The ICU-based rules are again available in multiple versions,

 * in namespace `tao::pegtl::utf8::icu` for UTF-8 encoded inputs,
+* in namespace alias `tao::pegtl::utf16::icu` for native-endian UTF-16 inputs,
+* in namespace alias `tao::pegtl::utf32::icu` for native-endian UTF-32 inputs.
 * in namespace `tao::pegtl::utf16_be::icu` for big-endian UTF-16 encoded inputs,
 * in namespace `tao::pegtl::utf16_le::icu` for little-endian UTF-16 encoded inputs,
 * in namespace `tao::pegtl::utf32_be::icu` for big-endian UTF-32 encoded inputs,
 * in namespace `tao::pegtl::utf32_le::icu` for little-endian UTF-32 encoded inputs,
 * in namespace `tao::pegtl::unicode::icu` for native-endian input-adaptive rules.

-And, for convenience, they again appear in multiple namespace aliases,

-* namespace alias `tao::pegtl::utf16::icu` for native-endian UTF-16 encoded inputs,
-* namespace alias `tao::pegtl::utf32::icu` for native-endian UTF-32 encoded inputs.

 To use these rules it is necessary to provide an include path to the ICU library, to link the application against `libicu`, and to manually include one or more of the following header files: